-Equity investments generally are made in conjunction with our existing commercial partnerships.
+Equity investments are mainly made in conjunction with our existing collaboration partnerships.
 In accordance with IFRS 9 we elected to present gains and losses on our equity investments in other comprehensive income to avoid fluctuations in our unaudited interim condensed consolidated statements of profit or loss.
-During the three months ended March 31, 2023, no gains and losses on our equity investments occurred.
+In connection with the acquisition of InstaDeep we remeasured our 5.3% stake in InstaDeep which was initially acquired during the year ended December 31, 2021, based on the final purchase price.